 - Use fresh chicken feet for the best taste.
 There should be no discoloration, strong odor, or slimy coating.

 - Make sure that there is enough water to cover the chicken feet and corn in the pot.
-I used my instant pot (electric pressure cooker) when making this recipe, so most of the liquid used during pressure cooking was retained.
-For a regular pressure cooker you may need to add more water before pressure cooking.
+I used my instant pot (electric pressure cooker) when making this recipe, and most of the liquid remained during the pressure cooking.
+When using a traditional stovetop pressure cooker, you will need to add more water before pressure cooking because a lot of the liquid evaporates during pressure cooking.

 Recipe Variations